drunkplanet/juli/README.md

 This little module does only one little thing:

-Adding a half-width whitespace between full-width characters and half-width characters.
+Adding an additional half-width whitespace between full-width characters and half-width characters.

 For example, the following sentence